Medical Marijuana Attorney

 A person using medical marijuana without a proper prescription for one of the above-listed conditions could face criminal penalties, the same as someone who was simply using it recreationally.

-Consumption of Medical Marijuana
+Consumption and use of Medical Marijuana

 Transportation of Medical Marijuana in Pennsylvania